-Why do some companies grow and some don’t?
-What are the three barriers that prevent businesses from growth?
+Why do some companies grow and others don’t?
+What are the three barriers that prevent businesses from growing?

-Before you continue reading, pause for a moment and think what those are, in your opinion…
+Before you continue reading, pause for a moment and think about what those are, in your opinion…

-As Verne Harnish outlines in his book Scaling Up, there are three reasons why businesses fail to grow – leadership, infrastructure and marketing.
+As Verne Harnish outlines in his book Scaling Up, these are the three reasons businesses fail to grow: leadership, infrastructure and marketing.

 - Leadership – the inability to train and grow leaders